yellowtree/geoip-detect/readme.txt

 == Changelog ==

 = 1.6 =
+* NEW: Can add a country- and continent-specific class on the body tag.
+You need to activate this in the options.
 * FIX: Automatic weekly update.
 (Didn't work on all installations).
 * FIX: Do not include Maxmind Libraries again if already included by another plugin/theme